 - Complete at least one of the following:

-- Cycling merit badge and 100 miles of cycling; or
+- Cycling merit badge or Ranger Cycling/Mountain Biking elective and 100 miles of cycling

-- Horsemanship merit badge and 50 miles of horseback riding.
+- Horsemanship merit badge or Ranger Equestrian elective and 20 miles of horseback riding

-- Complete 200 miles of riding activities, either on a non-motorized bike or a stock animal, under the auspices of the Boy Scouts of America, including the miles in requirement 2.
+- Complete 200 miles of riding activities, including cycling, stock riding, skating, motor boating, mountain boarding, (including ATV or PWC riding at an approved council program), under the auspices of the Boy Scouts of America, including the miles in requirement 2.

 A gold device may be earned for each additional 100 miles of riding.
 A silver device is earned for each additional 400 miles of riding.
 The Scout may wear any combination of devices totaling his current number of miles of riding.